BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 scene.enablePhysics(new BABYLON.Vector3(0,-9.81, 0), new BABYLON.OimoJSPlugin());
 ```

-Calling this function will create a new BABLON.PhysicsEngine object that will be in charge of handlig the physics interactions.
+Calling this function will create a new BABLON.PhysicsEngine object that will be in charge of handling the physics interactions.

 The physics engine is now enabled and is running during the render loop.